 Destiny Student - Shrubhill is located 5min from Edinburgh's New Town, offering affordable summer accommodation....
 More...

 Destiny Student Meadow Court- Campus Accommodation(University of Edinburgh) is located on the doorstep of one of the Edinburgh Fringe Festival Venues- Summerhall....
 More...

 The Scottish capital attracts people from across the globe with its world-class culture, food and entertainment Thanks to a large student population, there is a great selection of bars and restaurants in Edinburgh that will appeal to any backpackers or budget travellers passing through.

 It’s also known as the Festival City, thanks to a huge variety of events that happen throughout the year, especially during the summer months, when the city hosts well-known events like the Fringe Festival and T in the Park during the summer months.

-Edinburgh is one of the most compact cities in Europe, which means you’ll be close to the city centre regardless of where you decide to stay.
+Most hostels in Edinburgh are close to the city centre thanks to it being one of the most compact cities in Europe.
 The city is divided into the Old Town and New Town, both of which are UNESCO World Heritage Site, and each of which has its own unique character.

-Despite its name, the New Town was built in the mid-to-late 18th century.
-If you prefer Georgian townhouses, wide avenues and open squares, then you should stay in a hostel here It’s also home to independent coffee shops and artisan bars.
-If you prefer cobbled streets and medieval architecture, then the Old Town is for you, which puts you within easy reach of all the best tourist attractions.
+Book a hostel in Edinburgh’s New Town (which was actually built in the mid-to-late 18th century) if you prefer Georgian townhouses, wide avenues and open squares.
+It’s also home to independent coffee shops and artisan bars.
+If you prefer cobbled streets and medieval architecture, then the hostels in Edinburgh’s Old Town are for you, which puts you within easy reach of all the best tourist attractions.